serebit/autotitan/README.md

 AutoTitan is not yet available for download as a standalone executable, but if you'd like to build from source, feel free to do so using the following instructions.
 Make sure the current build has passed integration tests first by checking the `build` badge at the top of the README!
 1. [Install Gradle if you don't have it installed already.](https://gradle.org/install) Gradle 3.5 or newer is required to build AutoTitan.
 2. `git clone` a fresh copy of the AutoTitan repository.
-3. Navigate to the directory you cloned AutoTitan into, and using the command line, run `gradle shadowJar`.
+3. Navigate to the directory you cloned AutoTitan into, and using the command line, run `gradle build`.

 If all goes to plan, your newly compiled AutoTitan executable will be resting comfortably in `build/libs/`.